prabhjotbawa/eks/README.md

 AWS Security Token Service (STS):
 STS is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that are authenticated (federated users).
 I am authenticated using the `admin` user token.
-However I don't want to use that with EKS so we use STS instead.
+However, I don't want to use that with EKS, so we use STS instead.

 AssumeRole Action:
 "AssumeRole" is one of the primary actions provided by STS.
 When we assume a role, STS returns temporary security credentials that we can use to access AWS resources that we might not normally have access to.
 How it works in this context:
 In the above IAM role, "sts:AssumeRole" is allowing the EKS service (eks.amazonaws.com) to assume this role.
 This means:
-a.
-When AWS needs to perform actions on behalf of the EKS cluster, it uses STS to assume this role.
+1. When AWS needs to perform actions on behalf of the EKS cluster, it uses STS to assume this role.
-b.
-STS provides temporary credentials that allow EKS to act with the permissions granted to this role.
+2. STS provides temporary credentials that allow EKS to act with the permissions granted to this role.
-c.
-This process happens automatically in the background when EKS needs to create or manage resources for your cluster.
+3. This process happens automatically in the background when EKS needs to create or manage resources for your cluster.
 Why use STS:

 Security: It allows for fine-grained, temporary access without needing to create and manage long-term credentials.